22MH1A42G1/React/Final_Doc.md

 **setState**
 - click -- Onclick increment & decrement using `setState` eg: Counter.jsx
 - `setState` is used to update the state of the component, it is in-built function to update component state.
-- `setState` is one of the official way to update a component state as and when you update state with setState it triggers the render() method again re-render
+- `setState()` is the built-in method used to update state in class components.
+- When state changes, React re-renders the component.
 - component is mounted the `render()` method executed, when it called UI.
 - methods are actions on particular event
 - `setState` is a method provided by `React.Component`